Note

 of two fields.
 Each field is displayed with a very

-be detected by the human eye/brain.
-Interlaced
+detected by the human eye/brain.
+Interlaced video

-bandwidth required.
-With the advent of more
+required.
+With the advent of more available

-available broadcast bandwidth and modern,
+broadcast bandwidth and modern, progressive

-progressive computer displays, interlacing is no
+computer displays, interlacing is no longer

-longer necessary.
-The vast majority of modern
+necessary.
+The vast majority of modern video,

-video, including phones, is Progressive, meaning
+including phones, is Progressive, meaning there are

-exception is DVDs, which use Interlaced video,
+DVDs, which use Interlaced video, which is

-on screens.
+screens.

 The world of analogue video, however, is still